 Grade school (K to 1st grade; 2nd to 3rd grade; 4th to 5th grade).
 The Theme Based Workshop Rotation Model of Religious Education.
 In this model, children explore the monthly theme through a variety of venues.
 Workshops include: Performing & Fine Arts, Meditation/Yoga, Social Justice, Nature, Cooking, & Games, and sports.
 Workshops are led by congregants who have a passion or talent in a particular area.
 Grade level classes are guided by leading learners (class teachers) who provide spiritual and practical support and consistency in relationships.
 See Additional Offerings for a description of the "Choose Your Own Adventure" Sundays.

 Middle school (6th to 8th grades).
-Students dive deeper into Unitarian Universalism, World Religions, and use this knowledge to look critically at the world they inhabit.
-There is also an emphasis on deeper engagement on both fronts, with an increase in field trips and site visits as well as a deeper connection with the congregation at large, putting on events for them such as the Pancake Breakfast, Haunted House, and Chili Lunch.
+Students dive deeper into Unitarian Universalism, World Religions, and our Judeo-Christian heritage.
+Using this knowledge, they begin to look critically at the world that they inhabit.
+There is also an emphasis on deeper engagement on both fronts, with an increase in field trips and site visits as well as a turn inward towards the congregation at large, putting on events for them such as the Pancake Breakfast, Haunted House, and Chili Lunch.

 11:15 Service ONLY